The Bankrate promise

 Best cheap home insurance companies Oklahoma City

 USAA, Allstate and AAA may offer some of the best cheap home insurance in Oklahoma City, according to Bankrate’s analysis of average rate data from Quadrant Information Services.
 To find the best cheap home insurance in Oklahoma City, we looked at the latest J.D.
-Power customer satisfaction scores, AM Best financial strength scores, coverage options and average premiums.
+Power customer satisfaction scores, AM Best financial strength ratings, coverage options and average premiums.

 To help you better compare the options, Bankrate used these factors to assign a Bankrate Score to each company based on a 5.0 scale.
 The higher the Bankrate Score, the better the company performed across these categories during our analysis.
 Based on our research, some of the best cheap homeowners insurance companies in Oklahoma City include:

 |Home insurance company||Bankrate Score||Average annual premium for $250K dwelling coverage in Oklahoma City||J.D.
 Power score|

 *Not officially ranked by J.D.
 Power due to eligibility restrictions

 USAA offers some of the cheapest average home insurance premiums in Oklahoma City, but coverage is restricted to active military members, veterans and qualifying family members.
 USAA is one of our 2023 Bankrate Award winners for best home insurance company overall.
 The company’s high customer satisfaction scores, diverse discounts and digital tools helped it earn this award.
-If you qualify for USAA coverage, you might be able to get robust home insurance coverage for far less than the city’s average price.
+If you qualify for USAA coverage, you may be able to purchase adequate home insurance coverage for far less than the city’s average price.

 Learn more: USAA Insurance review